 Arias, on the other hand, prefers the stronger magnets in the Magformers.
 She also likes the versatility that the magnets in motions give her.
 She is also a princess castle builder, but with the extra moving pieces.
 Her towers often have obstacles that the evil dragons have to overcome, protecting the princesses!
 The girls create all sorts of stories to play with their blocks.

 These magnet blocks get pulled out and played with daily.
 And even though the girls are fully capable of playing with them on their own, they are so much fun that Eben and I are often sitting side by side with the girls, creating structures with them.

 GoldieBlox is another family favorite that gets our girls’ creativity flowing.
 We have several of their different sets.
-Their Craft-struction set gives you 245 different pieces that allow for a ton of building option.
+Their Craft-struction set gives you 245 different pieces that allow for a ton of building options.
 With the kit comes a poster with instructions to several designs.
 Also, once a week they upload a new instructional video online for the kids to enjoy.

 I love that this company goes beyond just making toys to creating apps and videos to keep the girls hooked.
 Their toys are geared towards inspiring girls to explore engineering (only 14% of engineers are women).
 But are fun for all types of kids.
 Their other sets include storybooks and action figures to go along with the building fun.

 It’s not like you need a ton of extras to do “cooking classes” with your kids.